Morgan McMichaels: RuPaul's Drag Race

 McMichaels joined the cast of the second season of RuPaul's Drag Race in 2010.
 She was eliminated after losing a lip sync performance battle to contestant Sahara Davenport, placing eighth out of twelve.

 McMichaels later went on to participate in the third season of RuPaul's Drag Race: All Stars, where she was eliminated first by BenDeLaCreme for saying she would send home the best competitors if she stayed.
 This placed her 10th in the season.
 She returned in the 6th episode among five eliminated queens (Thorgy Thor, Milk, Chi Chi Devayne and Aja) and was selected to be brought back by BenDeLaCreme, ultimately placing 5th.

+In April 2026, McMichaels was confirmed to be competing on the eleventh season of All Stars in the first bracket.
+Her season 2 castmate Mystique Summers Madison and All Stars season 3 castmate Kennedy Davenport are also competing on the season.